JedLee6/Top150-LeetCode-Quick-Review-Notes/09_Binary_Tree_General/076_Binary_Tree_General_112._Path_Sum.md

 ### **Solution 2: Iterative DFS Using a Stack**

 In this approach, we use a stack to simulate the recursive DFS.
 For each node, we store the remaining target sum along with the node itself.
 Then we'll create a while loop to traverse all nodes.
 For each iteration of the while loop, we pop a node from the stack and check if it is a leaf.
 If we reach a leaf node, check if the currentSum equals 0.
 If so, we return true.
-Otherwize we push the not-null right subtree and not-null left subtree into the stack with updated sums.
+Otherwize we push the not-null right subtree and not-null left subtree into the stack with updated remaining target sums.
 We break the while loop when the stack becomes empty.

 **Code Implementation:**